New generalisation of Jacobi's derivative formula: Introduction

-The problem of Riemann and Weil, see \cite[p.\,170]{Ig1982Bull}, consists of several questions regarding $\det \big\| \partial_v \theta [\delta_1], \partial_v \theta [\delta_2], \dots, \partial_v \theta [\delta_g] \big\|$ denoted here by $D_\text{odd}$: \begin{enumerate} \item[(W-1)] Is $D_\text{odd}$ always a polynomial in the theta constants with integral rational coefficients? \item[(W-2)] Can $D_\text{odd}$ be expressed as a quotient of two such polynomials? \end{enumerate} In \cite{Ig1979} it was shown that $D_\text{odd}$ is always a rational function of the theta constants with rational coefficients.
-In \cite{Ig1980} a general theory (including non-hyperelliptic case) was developed which gives the answer to the question when the expression for $D_\text{odd}$ becomes a polynomial.
+In \cite{Ig1979} it was shown that $D_\text{odd}$ is always a rational function of the theta constants with rational coefficients.
+In \cite{Ig1980} a general theory (including the non-hyperelliptic case) was developed which gives the answer to the question when an expression for $D_\text{odd}$ becomes a polynomial.